splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config-advanced.rst

 If your organization requires custom TLS certificates for secure communication with the Collector, follow these steps:

-1. Create a Kubernetes secret with the CA Certificate, k8ey, and Cert Files
+1. Create a Kubernetes secret containing the Root CA certificate, TLS certificate, and private key Files
 -----------------------------------------------------------------------------

 Store your custom CA certificate, key, and cert files in a Kubernetes secret in the same namespace as the your Splunk Helm chart.